Houseplants: Types of Houseplants and How to Grow Them

 - Sooty mold

-Getting Rid of Pests and Diseases for Houseplants
+Getting Rid of Pests and Diseases on Houseplants

 Dusting plants is another effective and cheap way to rid your plant of diseases and pests.
 Just make sure to distribute the treatment powder evenly, and perform all pest and disease treatment outdoors for safety purposes.

-Now that you know all about the care and maintenance of house plants, how about some of our favorite botanicals?
-Whether it’s healthful house plants with spice to exotic, elegant plants that wow, we have an array of offerings well-suited to most spaces.
+Now that you know all about the care and maintenance of houseplants, how about some of our favorite botanicals?
+Whether it’s healthful houseplants with spice, exotic plants that elevate any space, and pet-friendly houseplants safe for cats and dogs, we have an array of offerings well-suited to most spaces.

 Swiss Cheese Plant